dankuck/vue-easeljs/README.md

 Create new filters by registering a class with the VueEaseljs library at runtime using `VueEaseljs.registerFilter`.

-See further instructions on <a href="./README.custom-filters.md">Custom filters</a>.
+See further documentation on
+<a href="./README.custom-filters.md">Custom filters</a>.

 Example:
 ```